On This Page:

 - To preview your questions, click the Preview tab.

-- On your course page, click the link to the questionnaire.
-The Questionnaire activity will open.
+- On your main course page, click the Name of the questionnaire.
+The Questionnaire summary page will open.

-- If students have submitted responses, you will see a link titled View All Responses.
+- If students have submitted responses, you will see a View All Responses link.
 Click View All Responses.
 The View All Responses page will open.

 - By default, all responses will display grouped by question, with all the responses submitted for that question.
 To view responses grouped by student, click the View All Responses tab, then click List of responses (below the tabs).
-Each student's name will be displayed on a single page, and you will be able to click on a students' name to view responses by that individual.
+Each student's name will be displayed on a single page, and you can click a student's name to view responses by that individual.

-This feature enables you to save all the responses of a questionnaire to a text file (CSV).
-This file can then be imported into a spreadsheet (e.g. MS Excel, Apple Numbers or Open Office Calc) or a statistical package for further processing the data.
+This feature enables you to save all the responses of a questionnaire in .csv, .xlsx, HTML table, .json, .ods and PDF file formats.
+This file can then be imported into a spreadsheet (e.g., MS Excel, Apple Numbers, or Open Office Calc) or a statistical package for further processing the data.

-- On your course page, click the link to the activity (not the Update icon).
-The questionnaire activity will open.
+- On your course page, click the Name of the questionnaire.
+The Questionnaire summary page will open.

-- If students have submitted responses, you will see a tab titled View All Responses.
-Click the View All responses tab.
-All responses will be displayed for each question.
+- If students have submitted responses, you will see a View All Responses link.
+Click View All responses.
+The View All Responses page will open.

-- While in the Summary view, in the third row of tabs, click Download as CSV.
+- On the page of results, in the third row of tabs, click Download.
 The Options for CSV download page opens.